 Agreed action plan

-The GRM Focal Points (PIG/PMU Social Development Specialist, Social Consultants based in Regional Project Offices in Sughd, GBAO and Khatlon) will ensure that each complaint has an individual reference number and is appropriately tracked, and recorded actions are completed.
+The GRM Focal Points (IG/PMU Social Development Specialists, PDOs) will ensure that each complaint has an individual reference number and is appropriately tracked, and recorded actions are completed.
 The log should contain the following information:

 Name of the PAP, his/her location and details of his / her complaint.